Serotonin–norepinephrine reuptake inhibitor: Milnacipran

 Milnacipran is structurally different from other SNRIs.
-The SAR of milnacipran derivatives at transporter level is still largely unclear and is based on in vivo efficacy that was reported in 1987.
+The structure activity relationship of milnacipran derivatives at the transporter level is still largely unclear and is based on in vivo efficacy that was reported in 1987.
 N-methylation of milnacipran in substituent group R4 and R5 reduces the norepinephrine and serotonin activity.
 Researches on different secondary amides in substitution groups R6 and R7 showed that π electrons play an important role in the interaction between transporters and ligands.
 A phenyl group in substituent R6 showed effect on norepinephrine transporters.
 Substituent groups in R6 and R7 with allylic double bond showed significant improved effect on both norepinephrine and serotonin transporters.
 Studies show that introducing a 2-methyl group in substituent R3, the potency at norepinephrine and serotonin transporters are almost abolished.
 Methyl groups in substituent groups R1 and R2 also abolish the potency at norepinephrine and serotonin transporters.
 Researchers found that replacing one of the ethyl groups of milnacipran with an allyl moiety increases the norepinephrine potency.
 The pharmacophore of milnacipran derivatives is still largely unclear.

 The conformation of milnacipran is an important part of its pharmacophore.
-Changing the SAR in milnacipran changes the stereochemistry of the compound and affects the norepinephrine and serotonin concentration.
+Changing its stereochemistry affects the norepinephrine and serotonin concentration.
 Milnacipran is marketed as a racemic mixture.
 Effects of milnacipran reside in the (1S,2R)-isomer and substitution of the phenyl group in the (1S,2R)-isomer has negative impact on norepinephrine concentration.
 Milnacipran has low molecular weight and low lipophilicity.
 Because of these properties, milnacipran exhibits almost ideal pharmacokinetics in humans such as high bioavailability, low inter-subject variability, limited liver enzyme interaction, moderate tissue distribution and a reasonably long elimination half-life.
 Milnacipran's lack of drug-drug interactions via cytochrome P450 enzymes is thought to be an attractive feature because many of the central nervous system drugs are highly lipophilic and are mainly eliminated by liver enzymes.

-Future development of SAR
+Future development of structure activity relationship

 The application of an aryloxypropanamine scaffold has generated a number of potent MAOIs.
-Before the development of duloxetine, the exploration of aryloxypropanamine SAR resulted in the identification of fluoxetine and atomoxetine.
+Before the development of duloxetine, the exploration of aryloxypropanamine structure activity relationships resulted in the identification of fluoxetine and atomoxetine.
 The same motif can be found in reboxetine where it is constrained in a morpholine ring system.
 Some studies have been made where the oxygen in reboxetine is replaced by sulfur to give arylthiomethyl morpholine.
 Some of the arylthiomethyl morpholine derivatives maintain potent levels of serotonin and norepinephrine reuptake inhibition.
 Dual serotonin and norepinephrine reuptake inhibition resides in different enantiomers for arylthiomethyl morpholine scaffold.
 Possible drug candidates with dual serotonin and norepinephrine reuptake inhibitory activity have also been derived from piperazine, 3-amino-pyrrolidine and benzylamine templates.